kristyhalderman1/Wedge-Project/ReadMe.md

 ### Task 2: Sample of Owners

-* Files for this task:
-- In Task Two, we separate owners from non-owners (everyone is welcome at the Wedge!) and take a sample from a list of those owners since this will make it easier to analyze.

 `File2 Name`: Wedge-Part 2-Final.ipynb
+In Task Two, we separate owners from non-owners (everyone is welcome at the Wedge!) and take a sample from a list of those owners since this will make it easier to analyze.